Vanguard vs Hargreaves Lansdown: what’s the difference?

 But what exactly are the differences between them, and which one is better for your investing needs?

-This guide examines the key distinctions between Vanguard and HL to help you decide which platform to choose.
+This guide weighs up the main differences between Vanguard and HL to help you decide which platform to choose.

 What is the difference between Vanguard and Hargreaves Lansdown?

-The core difference between Vanguard and HL is their underlying philosophies.
+The main difference between Vanguard and HL is their underlying investment philosophies.

 Vanguard is dedicated to the principles of passive investing and keeping costs low.

-They focus more on offering index funds and exchange-traded funds (ETFs) that track market performance instead of trying to beat it.
+It focuses on index funds and exchange-traded funds (ETFs) that track market performance instead of trying to beat it.

-They offer a wider range of investment options, including active and passive funds, shares, ETFs and investment trusts.
-However, this flexibility typically comes with higher fees.
+Meanwhile, Hargreaves Lansdown allows investors to access various investment products from multiple providers.
+They offer a wider range of investment options, including active and passive funds, individual shares, ETFs and investment trusts.

 Vanguard: Focuses on passive investing and keeping costs low.